 For example, to use a sporting analogy, when I was younger, I was always told that to become better at any sport, in my case at the time it was squash, I needed to play against players that were better than me.

-By playing these better players I was learning what it took to be a better player.
-I started adopting their skills, their habits and mindset, and slowly I would improve and slowly I would change my behaviour to believe that I could be one of them.
+By playing against better players I was learning what it took to be a better player.
+I started adopting their skills, habits and mindset, and slowly I would improve and slowly I would change my behaviour to believe that I could be one of them.

 The type of people you interact with influences the (1) consciousness level you operate in and (2) the subject matter you engage in.

 The more I analyse it, the more it seems to ring true.
-If it’s true, those closest to us have a tremendous influence in our total well-being.
+If it’s true, those closest to us have a tremendous influence on our total well-being.
 They impact us: